pulsar-edit/pulsar-edit.github.io/docs/index.md

 a stable release before we instigate that so for now the downloadable binaries are the main supported downloads.

+### Automatic Updates

+Currently Pulsar does not support automatic updates.
+What this means is that new versions will have to be obtained via the Cirrus CI or Download links here on our website.
+This is something on our roadmap to change as soon as possible.

 ### Packages

 One of our first and biggest tasks was to replace the closed source Atom.io